 Covering Tattoos For Work

 Work is one of the main and most common reasons people try to cover their tattoos.
-Many workplaces don’t accept employees with tattoos, thinking they don’t fit the company’s image or policy.
-Some company’s perceive tattoos to be unprofessional, too.
-The good news is that there are a couple of easy ways to hide your tattoo as if it was never really there.
+Many workplaces don’t accept employees with visible tattoos, thinking they don’t fit the company’s image or policy.
+Some company’s perceive tattoos in the workplace to be unprofessional, too.
+The good news is that there are a couple of easy ways to hide your tattoo for you job or job interview as if it was never really there.

 The most common way to cover a tattoo for work is by using foundation and concealer.
 You can also hide it with accessories, clothing and specialized skin-colored sleeves for arm and leg tattoos.